North Georgia State Fair in Marietta, Georgia. Photo by @gcalebjones

 Finster Fest, Summerville

-Howard Finster's Paradise Garden hosts the annual Finster Fest art and music extravaganza Oct.
-9-10, 2021.
+Howard Finster's Paradise Garden hosts the annual Finster Fest art and music extravaganza in October.
 Featuring more than 60 artists, live music, barbecue, and other southern fares, a children's art activity area, and the chance to tour Howard Finster's famous folk art environment the family-friendly festival is truly one-of-a-kind.

 Gold Rush Days Festival, Dahlonega